In this section you will find:

 Changes to adequacy of welfare incomes

-Figures 5NB and 6NB show the total welfare incomes of each of the four example household types in New Brunswick as a percentage of the Market Basket Measure (MBM), starting in 2002.
+Figures 5NB and 6NB show the total welfare incomes of each of the four example household types in New Brunswick as a percentage of the Market Basket Measure (MBM) for Moncton, starting in 2002.

 Three trendlines for each household are shown in the graphs.
 These lines illustrate the relationship between welfare incomes and changes made to the MBM due to “rebasing.”
 The two rebasings, occurring in 2008 and 2018, are indicated with a dotted vertical line.
 Rebasing updates the measure, including the items and costs included in the basket, to better reflect contemporary circumstances and typically creates a higher poverty threshold than that of a previous base.
 The trendlines demonstrate changes to household poverty levels within the years in which each base is applied.
 A trendline rise within those periods indicates an improvement in a household’s level of poverty while a decline indicates a deepening of their poverty.
 For the years in which rebasing took place (2008 and 2018), we include the percentage of welfare income relative to the MBM using both the previous and the new base to show how rebasing affects adequacy.

-Overall, the income of the unattached single considered employable increased by only 7 percentage points relative to the Poverty Line across the entire time series, from 26 to 33 per cent.
-Although this is an improvement, the household was still living substantially below the Poverty Line in 2023, with a total income of only one-third of the Poverty Line.
-Their income was also below the Deep Income Poverty threshold across the entire time series, meaning that they would have consistently lived in deep poverty for the last 22 years.
+Overall, the income of the unattached single considered employable increased by 16 percentage points relative to the Poverty Line across the entire time series, from 26 to 42 per cent.
+Although this is an improvement, households in these circumstances would still have been living substantially below the Poverty Line in 2024.
+Given that their income was also below the Deep Income Poverty threshold across the entire time series, households in these circumstances would have consistently lived in deep poverty for the last 23 years.

 The welfare income of the unattached single with a disability started the time series at 60 per cent of the Poverty Line.
-After a gradual decrease relative to the Poverty Line after each MBM rebasing, their welfare income ended the time series in 2023 at 45 per cent of the Poverty Line.
+After a gradual decrease relative to the Poverty Line after each MBM rebasing, their welfare income hovered between 45 and 48 per cent until 2024, when it ended the time series at 54 per cent of the Poverty Line.

-Overall, the income of the unattached single with a disability declined by 15 percentage points relative to the Poverty Line across the time series.
-This represents a significant deepening of their poverty over the past 22 years.
-Given that their income was below the Deep Income Poverty threshold across the entire time series, they would have also consistently lived in deep income poverty throughout the entire 22-year period.
+Overall, the income of the unattached single with a disability declined by 6 percentage points relative to the Poverty Line across the time series.
+Given that their income was also below the Deep Income Poverty threshold across the entire time series, households in these circumstances would have experienced a deepening of their already very deep poverty across the 23-year period.

-Overall, the income of the single parent with one child declined relative to the Poverty Line by 9 percentage points over the 22-year period.
-Their income was below the Poverty Line across the entire time series, and below the Deep Income Poverty threshold for most of the time series, only rising above deep poverty in three of the last 22 years.
+Overall, the income of the single parent with one child declined relative to the Poverty Line by 2 percentage points over the 23-year period, indicating a slight deepening of the poverty experienced by households in these circumstances.
+Given that their income was below the Poverty Line across the entire time series, and below the Deep Income Poverty threshold for most of the time series, households in these circumstances would have seen their incomes rise above deep poverty in only three of the last 23 years.

-Overall, the income of the couple with two children declined by 6 percentage points relative to the Poverty Line across the time series, indicating a deepening of their poverty over the past 22 years.
-In addition, their income was below the Deep Income Poverty threshold across the entire time series, meaning that they have consistently lived in deep poverty for the last 22 years.
+Overall, the income of the couple with two children declined by 1 percentage point relative to the Poverty Line across the time series, indicating a very slight deepening of the poverty experienced by households in these circumstances.
+Given that their income was also below the Deep Income Poverty threshold across the entire time series, households in these circumstances would have consistently lived in deep poverty for the last 23 years.

 Access to data